 TiZir continually seeks to improve its performance in all areas of sustainable development.
 The company’s operations benefit local communities both directly and indirectly.
 TiZir’s commitment is to improve the security, welfare and prosperity of the communities in which its people live and work, and where its business operates.
 TiZir is invested in the creation of robust sustainable development policies and activities that are attuned to the needs and aspirations of local communities in Senegal and Norway.

-GCO puts a greater emphasis on the social dialogue with its stakeholders particularly with the local communities through an ongoing participatory process to provide them with updates on company activities, but also to gain their feedbacks about their concerns and expectations in order to continuously improve its stakeholders’ engagement plans and systems when and where necessary.
+GCO puts great emphasis on social dialogue with its stakeholders, particularly the local communities, through an ongoing participatory process to provide them with updates on company activities and to gain feedback about their concerns and expectations in order to continuously improve stakeholder engagement plans and systems when necessary.

-As a responsible mining company, GCO continues consistently to help improve the lives of the local community particularly those most impacted by its mining operations through its Social Mining Program in various key areas such as Education, Health and Sanitation, Water Supply, Community Socio-economic Development & Capacity Building etc… Projects already completed include the establishment of an Eco village, resettlement housing project, health centres, ambulance service, provision of water supply to neighbouring villages, the construction of schools, becoming a partner of AFRIVAC for Senegalese children immunization programs, and the implementation of campaigns for the fight against HIV/AIDS and aggressive malaria control programs in nearby villages.
-Small local businesses have been supported through GCO and also entrepreneurship programs have been set up for its host community.
-As part of its mining operations, GCO employs almost 500 locals directly, with much of this employment being in skilled, capacity-building positions.
-Additionally, wherever possible, the company uses Senegalese contractors.
+As a responsible mining company, GCO continues to help improve the lives of the local community, particularly those most impacted by its mining operations, through its Social Mining Program in key areas such as education, health and sanitation, water supply and community socio-economic development & capacity building.
+Projects already completed include the establishment of an ecovillage, resettlement housing project, health centres, ambulance service, provision of water supply to neighbouring villages, construction of schools, becoming a partner of AFRIVAC for Senegalese children immunisation programs, the implementation of campaigns for the fight against HIV/AIDS and aggressive malaria control programs in nearby villages.
+Small local businesses are supported by GCO and entrepreneurship programs have been set up for its host community.
+As part of its mining operations, GCO directly employs almost 500 locals with much of this employment being in skilled, capacity-building positions.
+Additionally, wherever possible the company uses Senegalese contractors.

-With regards to land compensation, GCO has developed strategies & rates which are amongst Senegal best practices.
-Where moving local populations is not avoidable, involuntary community resettlement is handled based on the IFC and World Bank standards and guidelines in joint collaboration with the Senegalese authorities.
+With regards to land compensation, GCO has developed strategies and rates which are amongst Senegal best practice.
+When moving a local population is unavoidable, involuntary community resettlement is handled based on the IFC and World Bank standards and guidelines in joint collaboration with the Senegalese authorities.

-GCO’s priesthood is to run its operations in a very efficient way, to share the benefits with its hosting communities and beyond, the entire Senegalese nation with less adverse impacts on them and keeps working on a daily basis to achieve this goal.
+GCO’s objective is to run its operations efficiently and to share the benefits with its host communities and the entire Senegalese nation with the least adverse impact, a goal the company is consistently striving to achieve.

-TTI is committed to maintaining an active apprenticeship program and increasing the employment opportunities for women at the site.
-TTI also provides support to the Norwegian University of Science and Technology by employing a Research and Development faculty member and financially supporting postgraduate students.
+TTI is committed to maintaining an active apprenticeship program and increasing employment opportunities for women at the site.
+The company also provides support to the Norwegian University of Science and Technology by employing a Research and Development faculty member and financially supporting postgraduate students.

 A fund has been dedicated to foster improvements in the health and cultural vibrancy of the Tyssedal community.
-Over the years, the company has provided assistance to local clubs and organisations such as the Tyssedal Sport and Athletics Club and the community Choir.
-Together with local teams and organisations, TTI actively pursues common win- win opportunities in utilizing common resources, so far this has resulted in two artificial football pitches and a sport centre.
+Over the years, the company has provided assistance to local clubs and organisations such as the Tyssedal Sport and Athletics Club and the community choir.
+TTI also actively pursues opportunities with local teams and organisations to utilise common resources, which to date has resulted in the construction of two artificial football pitches and a sports centre.

-TTI supports neighbouring businesses through the purchase of their own goods and services, regularly loaning the company’s equipment to employees and also arranging social events for employees (both retired and current) and their families.
-The company ensures that its neighbours and key stakeholders are regularly informed of its activities, via the distribution of reports published in Norwegian and English.
+TTI supports neighbouring businesses through the purchase of goods and services, regularly lending company equipment to employees and also arranging social events for employees (both retired and current) and their families.
+TTI ensures that its neighbours and key stakeholders are regularly informed of its activities via the distribution of reports published in both Norwegian and English.